bearswang/RoboWET/README.md

 ``Backscatter data collection with unmanned ground vehicle: Mobility management and power allocation,'' IEEE Trans.
 Wireless Commun., vol. 18, no. 4, pp. 2314-2328, 2020.

+# Collision Avoidance Local Planning

+5. The "local_planning" folder is the code for the collision avoidance problem in the paper:

+[IROS20] R Han, S Chen, Q Hao, ``A Distributed Range-Only Collision Avoidance Approach for Low-cost Large-scale Multi-Robot Systems,'' in Proc.
+IEEE IROS, 2020.